cozy/cozy-stack/docs/references-docs-in-vfs.md

 Returns all the files id associated to an album or playlist.

 Contents is paginated following [jsonapi conventions](jsonapi.md#pagination).
 The default limit is 100 entries.
+The maximal number of entries per page is 1000.

 It's also possible to sort the files by their datetime (for photos) with the `sort` query parameter: `?sort=datetime`.